Gagnon06/cockpit-ups/README.md

-# Cockpit Starter Kit
+# Cockpit UPS

-Scaffolding for a [Cockpit](http://www.cockpit-project.org) module.
+Cockpit module offering an interface for UPS.

+This repo is forked from the official "starter-kit" : https://github.com/cockpit-project/starter-kit.git

 # Getting and building the source